Pixar: COVID-19 pandemic, Disney+ releases, and some financial struggles (2020–present)

 On June 14 of the same year, Inside Out 2 was released and became financially successful.
-The film had a domestic opening of $154 million, the third highest for an animated film, and the biggest global opening for an animated movie with $294 million.
+The film had a domestic opening of $165 million, the third highest for an animated film, and the biggest global opening for an animated movie with $319 million.
 Since then, Inside Out 2 broke multiple box office records.
 It had the highest second weekend gross for an animated film with $100 million, being the first to reach the six-digit second opening weekend.
 It became the fastest animated movie to reach $1 billion at the global box office, reaching the milestone in 17 days.
 It also out-grossed Incredibles 2 to become the highest grossing Pixar film.
-Inside Out 2 became the highest-grossing animated film, and the 8th-highest grossing film of all time at the end of its theatrical run.
-Dream Productions, an Inside Out spin off series set between the first and second film, was released on December 11, 2024 on Disney+.
+Inside Out 2 became the highest-grossing animated film, and the 8th-highest-grossing film of all time at the end of its theatrical run.
+Dream Productions, an Inside Out spin off series set between the first and second film, was released on December 11, 2024, on Disney+.

-In June 2025, Pixar released their next film Elio.
-The film had the lowest box office opening for a Pixar film to date, earning $21 million, and an all-time low global opening of $35 million.
+In June 2025, Pixar released Elio.
+The film had the lowest box office opening for a Pixar film to date, earning $25 million, and an all-time low global opening of $39 million.
 In an op-ed, Rebecca Rubin for Variety noted that Elio faced stiff box office competition against the 2025 live-action remakes of How to Train Your Dragon and Disney's Lilo & Stitch.
 Shawn Robbins for Fandango observed, "Competition from family audiences was difficult to overcome.
 It makes you wonder how Elio would have performed in the spring, or even a week or two later."
 Rubin wrote that similar to Elemental, Elio could have steady box office longevity thanks to favorable reviews and positive word-of-mouth.
 However, Elio underperformed at the box office, earning $154 million worldwide.
 On September 17, 2025, Elio began streaming on Disney+ and became one of the top-streaming titles for that week.

+In March 2026, Hoppers was released to positive reviews.
+During its opening weekend, it garnered $45.3 million in the United and Canada and $42 million overseas for a worldwide total of $88 million, taking first place at the box office.
+It was also the highest opening for an original Pixar film since Coco and the best opening for an original animated film.

+In June 2026, Toy Story 5 earned nearly $160 million during its opening domestic box office weekend.
+Internationally, it earned $152 million for a global opening of $312 million, in which it became a record-high for the franchise and Pixar's history.
+A month later, Disney cut several hundred positions across its corporate divisions, including ESPN, Disney Entertainment Television and National Geographic, with Pixar reported to be the most impacted by the cuts.
+According to a WARN notice, 108 employees were affected.
+These reductions represent the broader corporate restructuring initiative under Disney CEO Josh D'Amaro.